SteveALee/fullmeasure-blog/source/projects/index.md

 Various projects designed to help musical development and practice.

+## Alexa Control Of Song Master

+Speech control of some of the features of Song Master music practice program.
+See the blog post [Practicing with Alexa and a PC Part Two](/2023/08/28/practice-with-alexa_part_two).

 ## Music Practice Tools

 An experimental set of tools to help with practicing and remote music lessons.
 Basically a blog (static web site) with some interactive widgets supporting common musical needs such as ABC notation and metronomes.